How the translation telephone game works

 Machine translation is optimised for accuracy in isolated, direct translation — treating a sentence in isolation and finding its closest equivalent in the target language.
 It does this job remarkably well.
 But language is not a simple look-up table.
 Words carry connotation, register, cultural reference, and metaphor that cannot always survive a border crossing.

 When you pass text through a chain of translations, each step introduces what linguists call semantic drift — a small shift in meaning caused by imperfect equivalence.
-The translator might pick a literal synonym instead of a figurative one.
-It might resolve an ambiguous pronoun the wrong way.
-It might replace an idiom that has no equivalent with a literal description.
-Individually, each shift is tiny.
 Compounded across six, eight, or ten languages, the drift accumulates until the final sentence bears only a family resemblance to the original.

 This is what makes Translation Mixer genuinely surprising even when you already know what to expect.
 The chain is non-deterministic in practice — the same sentence routed through a different set of languages will produce a completely different result.
 Every mix is unique.